BrawlRoles/Docs/commands/administration/setlanguage.md

 -setlanguage german
 ```

-In the opposite direction we have to enter english
+In the opposite direction we have to enter english.

 ```
 -setlanguage english